 The main elements at risk from earthquakes are people and buildings, but also infrastructure and other property play an important role.
 Currently there is no global database that captures all this information, as a basis for risk estimation on global, national and local level.

-Because collecting and collating all this information for the entire globe will take many years, the first version of the global exposure database developed within GEM will focus on people and residential buildings with global coverage at national and sub-national (province, municipality) level.
-For some areas there will be datasets available of single buildings, but the database is built to capture all data, and by using the inventory data capture tools, it will be easy to enhance the database with new, more locally detailed data.
+Because collecting and collating all this information for the entire globe will take many years, the first version of the global exposure database developed within GEM focus on people and residential buildings with global coverage at national and sub-national (province, municipality) level.
+For some areas there are datasets available of single buildings, but the database is built to capture all data, and by using the inventory data capture tools, it will be easy to enhance the database with new, more locally detailed data.

 It can then be used in many ways, for example to improve urban planning, to decide on retrofit strategies and for risk mapping and management.